hl2guide/firefox-privacy-guide/README.md

 This is due to Google implementing a far more restictive standard on brower extensions called **manifest V3**.

-I recommend using **Mozilla Firefox** to avoid all of the complications and side-effects of this debacle.
+I recommend using **Mozilla Firefox** to avoid all of the limitations, complications and side-effects of this debacle.

 # 1.1 Installing Firefox for Desktop